aosabook/500lines/functionalDB/functionalDB.markdown

 (defn indexes[] [:VAET :AVET :VEAT :EAVT])
 ```

-To demonstrate how all of this comes together, the result of indexing the following five entities is visualized in the table below:
+To demonstrate how all of this comes together, the result of indexing the following five entities is visualized in \aosatblref{500l.functionaldb.indextable}.

 1. Julius Caesar (also known as JC) lives in Rome
 2. Brutus (also known as B) lives in Rome